SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/07 - Selection - Try and Except Error Catching.md

     print("You must enter a whole number")
 ```

 This is safer than a generic `except` because it avoids hiding unexpected bugs.
+Whenever possible, you should specify the type of error you are expecting to handle.

 There is a list of common errors and what they mean available on the [Debugging Common Errors](/Debugging%20Common%20Errors.md) page.